mtth/locate.vim/README.rst

   `:Locate foobar`).
 + `gl` searches for the word under the cursor (normal mode) or the current selection (visual mode).
-+ `:Lpurge` to close the results list and cancel highlighting (can also be done via `:lclose`).
++ `:Lpurge` closes the results list and cancels highlighting (can also be done via `:lclose`).

 After each new search the cursor will jump to the location list and remember